arnolkev/cs361project/README.md

 # cs361project

+# Server instructions

+Install NodeJS and navigate to the server directory.
+In a terminal:

+`npm install`

+`node server`

+The server is now running on http://localhost:8080

-# Frontend app instructions
+# Angular client app instructions
-Install NodeJS first.
-Then run:
+Install NodeJS first and navigate to client directory.
+In a second terminal:

 `npm install -g @angular/cli`

-`cd frontend`
+`npm install`

+Before continuing, make sure the server is already running.

-`npm i`
+`npm start`

-`ng serve`

-The app is running now on http://localhost:3000/
+The app is now running on http://localhost:3000/